Medusa According to Bernini

 It’s not the face of a monster.
 It’s the face of someone who has seen too much.

-A deep, quiet sadness that settles before you have time to explain it.
+Looking at Bernini’s Medusa, the first thing that reaches you is not terror, rage, or even fear.
+It is sadness.
+A deep, quiet sadness that arrives before the myth has time to explain itself.
 Her eyes are almost closed.
-Her mouth is slightly open — not screaming, not gasping, but caught somewhere between grief and exhaustion.
-She doesn’t confront the viewer.
-She seems turned inward, overwhelmed by something already irreversible.
+Her mouth is slightly open, not screaming or threatening, but caught somewhere between grief, exhaustion, and recognition.
+She does not confront the viewer.
+She seems turned inward, overwhelmed by something that has already happened and cannot be undone.

 This is not the face of a monster.
-It’s the face of someone who has endured too much.
-Someone transformed not only by myth, but by trauma.
-Bernini doesn’t show Medusa at the height of her power or at the moment she threatens others.
+It is the face of someone who has endured too much.
+Someone transformed not only by myth, but by violence, punishment, and trauma.
+Bernini does not show Medusa at the height of her power or at the moment she threatens others.
 He shows her after everything.
-After the story has already happened.
+After the story has already taken place.
 After the violence has settled into the body.

-The snakes in her hair twist and writhe with restless energy.
-They move constantly, nervously, as if carrying the panic she can no longer express.
-There is motion everywhere — except in her face.
-That stillness, placed at the center of all that chaos, is what makes the sculpture unbearable.
-And deeply human.
+The snakes in her hair twist and move with restless energy, as if carrying the panic she can no longer express.
+There is motion everywhere except in her face.
+That stillness, placed at the centre of so much chaos, is what makes the sculpture so difficult to look at.
+The violence does not seem to be coming from her.
+It seems to be happening around her, or inside her, as something she is forced to carry.

-This Medusa isn’t aggressive.
-She isn’t attacking.
-She isn’t even defending herself.
-She looks like someone carrying the full weight of a curse rather than casting one.
-The punishment has already landed.
-What we’re witnessing is the aftermath.
+Bernini’s Medusa is not aggressive.
+She is not attacking, and she is not even defending herself.
+She looks like someone bearing the full weight of a curse rather than casting one.
+The punishment has already arrived.
+What we are witnessing is the aftermath.

-There’s a poem by Giovan Battista Marino, written in the 1600s, that captures this exact tension:
+A poem by Giovan Battista Marino, written in the 17th century, captures that tension:

 “I do not know if mortal chisel sculpted me thus,